top of page

 Module 2: Understanding the Determinants of Health

-Taught by Dr Roshini Peiris-John for 7 lectures (plus guest lecturers) in 2019, this module shifts the focus from ‘processing and identifying’ to: prevention, including public policies and a larger emphasis on broader policy initiatives.
+Taught by Dr Roshini Peiris-John (plus guest lecturers) in 2023, this module shifts the focus from ‘processing and identifying’ to ‘prevention’, including public policies and a larger emphasis on broader policy initiatives.
 Dr Peiris-John delivers clear and concise lectures, which coupled with informative and straightforward lecture slides, provides an interesting and enjoyable lecture series.
 Her lectures are more tied to those of Professor Jackson’s in that the GATE frame is more emphasised and there are calculations involved.
 Mainly concerned about the different types of healthcare and policies made in the past that have had an effect on the organisation of the healthcare system, this module will also explore various actions taken by the New Zealand healthcare services and the process by which initiatives are introduced.
 There are quite a few definitions, concepts and memorisation involved but most is straightforward and logical.

 Topics are as follows; establishing health and causality in population health, framing the determinants of population health: the Dahlgren & Whitehead model; health promotion frameworks in action (Dr. Rhys Jones); prevention, protection, promotion, screening, prioritising in public health.